 Typical terms associated with ESPP are as follows:

-Enrolment Period: Period during which you can enrol for ESPP.
-If you miss this then you have to wait till next enrolment period to get enrolled.
+Enrolment Period: Period during which you can enroll for ESPP.
+If you miss this then you have to wait till the next enrolment period to get enrolled.

 Offering Period: A period during which your salary gets deducted and accumulated for purchasing of company’s stock.
 It’s usually 6 months or multiples of 6 months.
 During the offering period.

-Purchase Period: Purchase period is one after which the stocks will be purchased.
-When the offering period is 6 months companies use purchase period and offering period interchangeable.
-But if the offering period is long (example 1 year) then there will be multiple Purchase period.
-For example: Offering period id 12 months.
-Purchase period is 6 months.
+Purchase Period: The purchase period is one after which the stocks will be purchased.
+When the offering period is 6 months companies use the purchase period and offering period interchangeable.
+But if the offering period is long (for example 1 year) then there will be multiple Purchase periods.
+For example The offering period is 12 months.
+The purchase period is 6 months.
 Then stocks would be purchased twice at the end of the purchase price.